bsmith89/midas2-wiki/Home.md

 for download.

-If we save the following list of species IDs (here an example with only two species) to a plain text file named `./species.list`:
+If we save the following list of species IDs (here an example with only two species) to a plain text file named `species.list`:

 ```
 102506